Possible Causes of Missed Period with Negative Pregnancy Test

 The basic cycles go with ovaries releasing an egg during ovulation, approximately every 28 days.
 If a sperm fertilizes the egg, the woman will miss her period dates, but if no fertilization happens, a person’s period will likely start within 15-16 days.

-2. Weight Fluctuation Due to Eating Disorder-
+2. Weight Fluctuation Due to Eating Disorder

 Diet changes or significant weight fluctuation in a short time can mess with your estrogen levels or hormones, causing irregularities in menstrual cycles.
-Eating disorders like bulimia or anorexia can cause the delay, severely affecting the individual’s quality of life.
+Eating disorders like bulimia or anorexia can cause a delay, severely affecting the individual’s quality of life.

 Nearly 10% of women going through childbearing age suffer from one or other types of PCOS.
 It refers to a hormonal imbalance affecting a woman’s appearance and health and further causing ovarian cysts.
 This can result in irregular periods, and abnormal periods of pain and may stop them entirely.
 Apart from missing periods, other symptoms of PCOS include inflammation, unpredictable bleeding, increasing weight, hair thinning, cramping, vaginal discharge, sleep Apnea or acne, and other skin conditions.

-The breastfeeding phase also causes Amenorrhea due to increased production of prolactin.
+The breastfeeding phase also causes Amenorrhea due to the increased production of prolactin.
 It is a hormone produced by our body during breastfeeding that affects menstruation.
 But this cause is temporary, and the cycle restores once the person stops breastfeeding.

-5. Hormonal Birth Control-
+5. Hormonal Birth Control

 A change in your body’s hormonal levels can also affect the menstrual cycles, resulting in early, delayed to stopped cycles.
 It can happen if you have recently started the course for antidepressants, contraceptives, or other hormone replacement meds.

-6. Excessive Physical Workout-
+6. Excessive Physical Workout